“When I was a kid we would run all around here, climbing the ladders, jumping off the rocks.”

-Simon lead us down the face of the cliff to the homes cut from the face of rock where his ancestors spent their winters.
-Following his footsteps, we work our way down a hand carved aquifer that also served as stairs as his ancestors moved back and forth.
+Simon leads us down the face of the cliff to the homes cut from the face of rock where his ancestors spent their winters.
+Following his footsteps, we work our way down a hand-carved aquifer that also served as stairs as his ancestors moved back and forth.

 Pointing up he shows us pictographs etched into the walls.
 Animals, men, and nature are celebrated.
 The carvings date back hundreds of years before Christopher Columbus sailed to the Americas.
 Simon’s ancestors did not need to be discovered.